reppy4620/pvits/README.md

     - +deberta hidden representations to text encoder incorporated with cross attention
     - +style encoder with style diffusion(for predicting style vector in inference time) like StyleTTS2 but not using AdaLN now
     - +multi-band bigvgan with bigvgan-v1 discriminator

-**Note that the generated speech is not audible, but I cannot find the cause.**

 # Citations
 ```